-On the Tarot of Marseille, about two centuries later, the clothing of the Papess is adapted.
+On the Tarot of Marseille, about two centuries later, the clothing of the Popess is adapted.
 She too is now dressed as a high-ranking official, just like the Pope.
 However, the deeper meaning of the card has not changed.
-The Papess still stands for spiritual perfection; for transcending duality and realizing the divine “oneness.”
-The staff with Maltese cross of the Visconti-Sforza card has been replaced in the Jean Noblet Tarot by two crossed bands on the chest of the Papess, which in turn are decorated with crosses, to emphasize the symbolic meaning of the bands.
+The Popess still stands for spiritual perfection; for transcending duality and realizing the divine “oneness.”
+The staff with Maltese cross of the Visconti-Sforza card has been replaced in the Jean Noblet Tarot by two crossed bands on the chest of the Popess, which in turn are decorated with crosses, to emphasize the symbolic meaning of the bands.
 (The same meaning as the two raised fingers of the Pope: I made the two into one)

 With this interpretation we also find the answer to the pressing question that has left many tarot connoisseurs puzzled.
-Why did Jean Dodal (also belonging to the Tarot of Marseille) not call his Papess card La Papesse, like his colleagues, but La Pances?
+Why did Jean Dodal (also belonging to the Tarot of Marseille) not call his Popess card La Papesse, like his colleagues, but La Pances?
 Nobody knows.
 It is an unknown word that resembles – and sounds very similar to – the French word for belly: panse.
-I think that Dodal with the title La Pances refers to the kundalini energy in the belly of the Papess!
+I think that Dodal with the title La Pances refers to the kundalini energy in the belly of the Popess!

 “Allegory of the church”, chapel of St. Peter’s Basilica in Rome

 The two keys with which the Popess is depicted on some decks are the two keys of the pope that give him authority on earth and in heaven.
 The church derives this meaning from the Bible passage in which Jesus says to the apostle Peter (who is therefore seen as the first pope):